 D. The right to adequate standard of living (art.
 27)

 Children have the right to a standard of living adequate for their physical, mental, spiritual, moral and social development.
-A clean, healthy and sustainable environment is a prerequisite for the realization of this right, including to adequate housing, food security and safe drinking water sanitation.
+A clean, healthy and sustainable environment is a prerequisite for the realization of this right, including to adequate housing, food security and safe drinking water, sanitation and clean air.

-The Committee underlines that the rights to adequate housing, food, water and sanitation should be realized sustainably, including with respect to material consumption, resource and energy use, and appropriation of space and nature.
+The Committee underlines that the rights to adequate housing, food, water, sanitation and clean air should be realized inclusively and sustainably, including with respect to material consumption, resource and energy use, and appropriation of space and nature.

-Exposure to environmental harms represent both direct and structural causes and effects of multi-dimensional child poverty.
+Exposure to environmental harms represent both direct and structural causes and effects of intergenerational, multi-dimensional child poverty.
 In the environmental context, social security as guaranteed under article 26 of the Convention is particularly relevant.
 States parties are urged to introduce features into social security policies and social protection floors that provide children and their families with protection against climate and environmental shocks and slow-onset harm.
-States should strengthen child-centred poverty alleviation programmes in areas that are most vulnerable to climate and environmental risks.
+States should strengthen child-centred gender sensitive and disability inclusive poverty alleviation programmes for societal groups that are most vulnerable to climate and environmental risks..
+States should provide anticipatory and shock-responsive social protection to children and their families to prepare for and recover from increasing climate related disaster events.
+Addressing income insecurity is fundamental to addressing the intergenerational, multi-dimensional poverty and inequality that amplify vulnerability to climatic and other life shocks, while fostering inclusive, green growth.

 Children should have access to adequate housing that conforms with international human rights standards, including sustainable and resilient infrastructure that is not built on polluted sites nor in proximity to pollution sources or radiation, homes with safe and sustainable sources of energy for cooking, heating, lighting, appropriate ventilation, free from mould and toxic substances in a smoke-free environment.
-There should be effective management of waste and litter, protection from traffic, excessive noise and overcrowding, and access to safe and sustainable drinking water, sanitation and hygiene facilities.
-Such provisions equally apply to children displaced by climate- or environment-related harm.
+There should be effective management of waste and litter, protection from traffic, excessive noise and overcrowding, and access to safe and sustainable drinking water, sanitation and hygiene facilities, and clean air.
+Such provisions equally apply to children displaced by climate- or environment-related harm, including through community-led solutions and involving affected communities in decision-making.

-Children should not be subject to forced evictions without prior provision of adequate alternative accommodation, including relocation linked to development and infrastructure projects addressing energy and/or climate action.
-Child rights impact assessments should be a prerequisite for such projects.
-Particular attention should be paid to the importance of traditional land to I￼
+Children should not be subject to forced evictions without prior provision of adequate alternative accommodation, including child-friendly and culturally appropriate relocation linked to development and infrastructure projects addressing energy and/or climate action, particularly Indigenous children, who are often disproportionately affected by displacement.
+Child rights impact assessments should be a prerequisite for such projects, involving the meaningful participation of affected communities, in any energy and/or climate action projects that may lead to forced evictions, Particular attention should be paid to the importance of Indigenous Peoples’ traditional land￼, and their collective rights to this land, as according to the The United Nations Declaration on the Rights of Indigenous Peoples.

-In situations of cross-border displacement and migration linked to climate- and environment-related events, the Committee underlines the importance of international cooperation and the States’ obligation to undertake all appropriate legislative, administrative and other measures to ensure the rights under the Convention to all children within their jurisdiction without discrimination.
+In situations of cross-border displacement and migration linked to climate- and environment-related events, the Committee underlines the importance of international cooperation and the States’ obligation to undertake all appropriate legislative, administrative and other rights-based measures to ensure the rights under the Convention to all children within their jurisdiction without discrimination.

 E. The right to rest, play, leisure, recreation and cultural and artistic activities (art.
 31)